Kouotou/Telecom_Billing_system/README.md

 # Telecom_Billing_system
-We are building are asked as a team to build a full website to manage a telecom services and submit in 10 days.
-Using Html, CSS, JS, PHP and MySQL.
+We were asked as a team of five Junior telecom Engineers to build a full website to manage telecom services and submit it in 10 days.
+Using HTML, CSS, JS, PHP, and MySQL.
 The journey sounds full of discoveries plus ups and downs😁